 Jubilee line - trains running on average every 10 minutes across the entire line

-Northern line (coming 18 November) - trains running on average every 8 minutes between Morden and Camden Town and approximately every 15 minutes from Camden Town to High Barnet / Edgware.
+Northern line - trains running on average every 8 minutes between Morden and Camden Town and approximately every 15 minutes from Camden Town to High Barnet / Edgware.
 Night Tube services will not stop at Charing Cross until July 2017

 No service on the Mill Hill East and Bank branches

-Piccadilly line (coming later this year) - trains running on average every 10 minutes between Cockfosters and Heathrow Terminal 5
+Piccadilly line (coming 16 December) - trains running on average every 10 minutes between Cockfosters and Heathrow Terminal 5

 No service on the Terminal 4 loop, or between Acton Town and Uxbridge

 We also plan to expand the night time service to parts of the Metropolitan, Circle, District, and Hammersmith & City lines once our modernisation programmes are complete.
 Additionally, services could operate on parts of the London Overground in 2017 and the Docklands Light Railway by 2021.

 We will charge standard off-peak fares for travelling on the Night Tube.

 Day Travelcards are valid on the day of issue (using the date printed on the card), and for journeys starting before 04:30 the following day.
 For example, if you buy a Day Travelcard at 11:00 on Friday, you can use it until 04:29 on the following Saturday.
 Daily capping on Oyster cards and contactless payment cards also applies.